buildpacks/rfcs/text/0000-stack-buildpacks.md

 * A `CNB_STACK_TYPE` env var that a stack buildpack can use to behave differently on each part of the stack
 * Support for `creator`.
 Because of the new extend phase, it is not possible to easily run the entire buildpack process with a single binary.
-* Snapshot caching during the build phase, which would allow stackpack authors cache all changes to the filesystem.
+* Snapshot caching during the build and extend phase, which would allow stackpack authors cache all changes to the filesystem.

 # Drawbacks
 [drawbacks]: #drawbacks